cfpb/design-system/docs/pages/interactive-chart.md

     variations:
       - variation_name: Simple line chart
         variation_description: >-
-          Simple line charts may use any units for the x and y axis, and do not include any time-related controls.
-They may display up to 5 lines of data in total.
+          A simple line chart may use any unit for the x and y axis, and does not include any time-related controls.
+It may display up to 5 lines of data in total.